ghostop14/sparrow-wifi/README.md

 If you don't have a second set of hands while flying your drone and want to fly the Pi without having to worry about the agent, you can start the agent in auto-record mode.
 There are a few scripts in the scripts directory that start with 'rpi' that can be scheduled for monitoring the agent and starting it as appropriate.
 The overall intention is a headless configuration where the Pi starts up (you'll need to configure the wifi on the Pi ahead of time to automatically connect to the controller wifi network), the agent will be started and automatically go into wifi record mode using the drone's gps for recording.
 Once you're done the sparrow-wifi agent menu gives you a screen to manage the files in the recordings directory on the agent and download or delete the files there.
 These scripts in the scripts directory are just samples.
 It is highly recommended that you customize them and the Pi integration to meet your specific needs, and by all means keep safety (and federal regulations) in mind when doing anything with a drone as you're responsible for both.

 ## Raspberry Pi Notes
+### Raspbian Stretch
+Raspbian Stretch now includes the correct version of Python, so no more custom python builds.
+The only thing that has to be custom handled is that PyQTChart is not in the apt repository or available via pip to build on raspbian.
+However, thanks to folks over at this thread: https://github.com/mu-editor/mu/issues/441, I've been able to reproduce their pyqtchart build process on Raspbian Stretch.
+So to make everyone's life easier, there's now a script included with the project called rpi.setup_prerequisites.sh.
+Sudo that script first, then Sparrow "should" work for you.
+I tested it on a Pi 3B board with the 7" touchscreen and it works great.

+### Raspbian Jesse
 You can run the remote agent on a Raspberry pi, however the installation requirements are a bit different.
 First, Python3 did not include some of the subprocess module capabilities in the initial 3.x versions prior to 3.5.
 However they did put them back in from 3.5 forward.
 In terms of Raspian builds, Raspbian Squeeze only has Python 3.4.x in the repository.
 So the first step will be to download and build Python 3.5.
 However if you're running on Debian Stretch (the latest as of now), you can skip the 3.5 build.
 The repositories do have Python 3.5.

 You can use the following sequence to build python if you need to (you will need to apt-get install libsqlite3-dev prior to building Python since it's built in at compile time now):